MLS Virtual Staging Rules for Real Estate Agents

 If the change would materially alter buyer expectations, it is probably not a staging edit anymore.

-A Practical MLS Review Workflow
+A Practical MLS Virtual Staging Review Workflow

 Before publishing virtually staged images, many teams will benefit from a simple review flow: